apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/ResourceModel.md

 that node.
 The resource definition is done through setting a property for each available resource.
-The property must be named `yarn.nodemanager.resource-type.<resource>` and may be placed in the usual `yarn-site.xml` file or in a file named `node­resources.xml`.
+The property must be named `yarn.nodemanager.resource-type.<resource>` and may be placed in the usual `yarn-site.xml` file or in a file named `noderesources.xml`.
 The value of the property should be the amount of that resource offered by the node.
 For
 example: